MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Experiment Setup

 \subsection{Datasets and Evaluation Metric}

-We evaluate our module on five commonly used public video-text retrieval datasets: MSR-VTT, MSVD, LSMDC, DiDemo and ActivityNet. \\ {\bf MSR-VTT\cite{msrvtt} }is widely used in previous literature, consisting of 10,000 videos with 20 captions each.
-The training set we use has 9k video-text pairs\cite{msrvtt9k}, and the test set has 1k video-text pairs\cite{msrvtt1k}. \\ {\bf MSVD \cite{msvd}} contains 1970 videos with approximately 40 captions each.
+We evaluate our module on five commonly used public video-text retrieval datasets: MSR-VTT, MSVD, LSMDC, DiDemo and ActivityNet. \\ {\bf MSR-VTT \cite{msrvtt} }is widely used in previous literature, consisting of 10,000 videos with 20 captions each.
+The training set we use has 9k video-text pairs \cite{msrvtt9k}, and the test set has 1k video-text pairs \cite{msrvtt1k}. \\ {\bf MSVD \cite{msvd}} contains 1970 videos with approximately 40 captions each.
 Train, validate and test sets have 1200, 100, and 670 videos respectively.\\ {\bf LSMDC \cite{lsmdc}} contains 118081 video-text pairs, and all the videos are extracted from 202 movies.
 The movie sources for the training and test videos are independent.\\ {\bf DiDemo \cite{didemo}} contains 10000 videos, and each has four sentences concatenated as the whole caption following \cite{c4c}. \\ {\bf ActivityNet \cite{anet}} has 20000 Youtube videos.
 Similarly as in~\cite{didemo}, we combine all sentences as the final text.

 We use the standard retrieval metrics: recall at rank K (R@K, higher is better) following previous practices.
-To eliminate randomness, we report both the mean and std of results on four seeds (0, 42, 123, 2022) for each experimental setup.
-We also report the average of R@1/5/10 to draw more reliable conclusions.
+To eliminate randomness, we report both the mean and std of results on three seeds (0, 42, 123) for each setup.
+We also report the sum of R@1/5/10 (higher is better).